Animal Totems and Symbols

-In Witchcraft and mystical practice an image of an animal may inspire our imaginations and serve as an emblem or symbol of a Spirit Guide, Divintiy, Messenger and/or Magickal Intention.
+An image of an animal may inspire our imaginations and serve as an emblem or symbol of a Spirit Guide, Divintiy, Messenger and/or Magickal Intention.
 These charms may be worn as pendants or carried for object links to specific intentions.
-A link can be forged with the spiritual power that the charm represents, and it can also serve as a home for a Spirit which is welcomed to reside within it.
+In Witchcraft and mystical practice a link can be forged with the spiritual power that the charm represents, and it can also serve as a home for a Spirit which is welcomed to reside within it.

 Pewter: a gray alloy of mostly Tin (ruled by Jupiter) with Copper (ruled by Venus) and antimony used as a hardener.